bioinformatics-core-shared-training/nextflow_september_2021/part_1.md

 [/Users/eldrid01/training/nextflow/junction_detection/work/82/ff7d7f8b74786c288cd57b4db368fc/ERR194147.1.fq.gz, /Users/eldrid01/training/nextflow/junction_detection/resources/flanking_sequences.csv]
 ```

-The channel resulting from this `combine` operation produces 2-element lists.
+The channel resulting from this `combine` operation produces a series of lists,
-The first element in each list is a FASTQ file from the `fastq` channel and the
+each comprised of 2 elements.
+The first element in each list is a FASTQ file
-second element is the `flanking_sequences.csv` file.
+from the `fastq` channel and the second element is the `flanking_sequences.csv`
+file.

 We can now pass each of these pairs into the second process but for that we need
 the input to be a 2-element tuple.
 The updated workflow is shown below.